doyoubuzz/dyb-api-connexion-php/README.md

 ## Application

-* Set your ApiKey, ApiSecret and site url and launch app.php in your webserver (cURL extension must be installed).
+* Set your ApiKey, ApiSecret and site url in the config.php file
+* Launch app.php in your webserver (cURL extension must be installed).
 * You will then be redirected on DoYouBuzz.com on the authorization screen.
 * If you authorize the application to access your information, you will be redirected on your website with an extract of your DoYouBuzz datas

-## Partner
+## Partner (deprecated)

+Please note this API is deprecated and will be removed soon.
+If you rely on this API please contact us.

 * Set your ApiKey and ApiSecret in the partner.php file
 * Change the userId parameter in the $url string (this user must has joined you private CV database so you can get his informations)